 Shujan (Citizens for Good Governance) is a platform of committed, active and socially conscious citizens, mobilized by The Hunger Project, to strengthen grassroots democracy, ensure transparency and accountability of local government, and carry out advocacy initiatives at the national level.
 Shujan is also working for political and election reform.
 In 2014, The Hunger Project and Shujan produced two reports on candidate demographics for the 10th National Parliament Election for 300 constituencies.
 The reports, whose objective was to allow access to information on high-powered candidates and candidate wealth growth rates since 2008, served as valuable resources for voters throughout Bangladesh, and resulted in a surge of first-time elected officials.

-Youth Leaders bring the creativity and leadership of the youth population to the forefront while stimulating a sense of social responsibility in more than 100,000 students nationwide.
+Youth Leaders bring the creativity and leadership of the youth population to the forefront while stimulating a sense of social responsibility in more than 15,000 students nationwide each year.
 Together, they meet monthly in chapters across the country, planning activities to improve their communities with an emphasis on literacy and education.
 These leaders organize campaigns in their communities throughout Bangladesh on issues such as nutrition, education, family planning, tree planting and environmental education.
 They also arrange debates, math Olympiads, writing competitions, roundtables and blood donation camps.

 As the mindset of dependency and gender discrimination begins to be transformed, and women and men commit themselves to a new future, The Hunger Project empowers them to build the social capital they need to fulfill their vision.
 We do this through establishing social units of highly trained volunteers.
 Each unit is trained in how to organize themselves, facilitate group action and reporting, communicate and handle decision-making.
 The Hunger Project has discovered that volunteers are often most motivated and inspired by working alongside others who share similar interests and characteristics.